mattmaas/hackathon/README.md

 **Please note:** The API endpoint for Custom Training is https://api**-alpha**.clarifai.com.
 It's important to use this and not our production endpoint.

+> If you run into any issues with the clients or the API please [file an issue in this repo](https://github.com/Clarifai/hackathon/issues/new).

 ## Prerequisites

 This guide assumes that you have: